Jeremiah Borlongan

-Jeremiah Chabon "JB" Borlongan (born 8 December 1998) is a Filipino professional footballer who plays as a winger for Philippines Football League club Cebu and the Philippines national team.
+Jeremiah Chabon "JB" Borlongan (born 8 December 1998) is a Filipino former professional footballer who played as a winger.
+He represented the Philippines national team in 2024.

 Personal life

 Borlongan was born in Cagayan de Oro.
 He played youth football for Abba's Orchard School at age 10, and was also a member of the team dubbed the "Little Azkals", a group of gifted kids chosen to undergo special football training and form the eventual core of the Philippine Men's Football Team.
 The team was coached by coaches such as Anto Gonzales and Oliver Colina.
 His brother, Jethro, is also a footballer, and has also played for the various youth teams of the Philippines.

 Collegiate career

 In 2016, Borlongan played for the college football team of the University of the Philippines alongside future teammates Kintaro Miyagi, Ace Villanueva, and Daniel Gadia.
 In his freshman year, UP would go on to win their first title in 5 years, defeating Ateneo 4–1 in the UAAP Season 78 final.
 In his third year, UP won again, topping the table at the end of the regular season and defeating University of Santo Tomas 1–0 in the Season 80 Final.
 Aside from that, UP also won another collegiate tournament, the Ang Liga trophy.
 Borlongan was planning to play one more year with UP after graduating, but plans fell through after UAAP Season 82 was cancelled due to the COVID-19 pandemic.